vaibhavkothari33/trivia-quiz/README.md

 <h2>Questions</h2>

-<p>The quiz contains questions related to chemistry.
+<p>The quiz contains basic questions related to everyday subjects .
 You can modify the <code>questions</code> array in the JavaScript file to include different questions or topics.</p>

 <h2>Features</h2>